mde-figu/mde-figu/README.md

 -
 - 🤔 I’m looking for help with C programming
 -
-- 📫 How to reach me: markusfwirz@gmail.com
+- 📫 How to reach me: (ask for my e-mail)

 -->